Standard Black (K) vs. Rich Black (CMYK) Values

 When Not To Use Rich Black

 Even if you have a full-color CMYK project, always avoid rich black for small text, line art, or anything with fine details.
-The reason?
-Tiny variations in plate registration can produce blurry remnants of the four colors around the edges.
-This effect is called ghosting.
-You might have seen this effect in newspaper print.
+Tiny variations in plate registration can produce blurry remnants of the four colors around the edges, called ghosting.
+You might have seen this effect in newspaper print, so we recommend using only 100% Black for text.

 How Does Ghosting Appear in Print?